State Machine Best Practices

 },

-Benefits of using moq:
+Benefits of generating mocks:

 - Reduces boilerplate: No need to manually write mock implementations